 Admissions Requirements:

-• Bachelor’s degree from an accredited institution with a minimum 3.0 GPA in the last 60 hours
+- Minimum 3.0 GPA in the last 60 credit hours

-• Statement of purpose (up to three pages) explaining goals in graduate literacy education
+- Statement of purpose outlining goals in graduate literacy education

 Northern Illinois University (NIU)

-Northern Illinois University has built a strong reputation for online graduate education.
-NIU offers five fully online master’s degrees in education, including specializations in elementary teaching, art education, educational research, instructional technology, and school business management.
+Northern Illinois University has a strong reputation for online graduate education and offers several fully online MEd programs.
+Available specializations include elementary teaching, instructional technology, art education, educational research, and school business management.

 Highlighted Program: MSEd in Instructional Technology